 Learn about the ancient history of Mangalia…

-On your way to the last summer resort in Romania, Vama Veche, visit Mangalia, a proper city with centuries of history, a long beach, a port, and several modern hotels.
+On your way to the last summer resort along the Romanian Coastal Escape, Vama Veche, visit Mangalia, a proper city with centuries of history, a long beach, a port, and several modern hotels.
 Mangalia is situated at the same latitude with Monaco and Nice,